tstuefe/JEP387/review-guide.md

 Metachunk wraps one chunk - be it a root chunk of 4M or a small chunk of 1K.

-Metachunk knows its chunk memory area (base address and size aka level).

 MetaChunk and its payload area are disjunct.
 In the old Metaspace, MetaChunk was a header, followed by the chunk payload.
 Elastic Metaspace separates those two, removing the headers from the payload and from Metaspace altogether.
-For details, see class ChunkPoolHeader below.
+For details, see `class ChunkPoolHeader` below.

-It also knows the underlying VirtualSpaceNode whose memory it resides in.
+Metachunk knows its chunk memory area (base address and size aka level).
+It also knows the underlying VirtualSpaceNode whose address range the payload resides in.
+This is needed since it takes care of committing portions of itself on demand.

+Metachunk has a state:
-A Metachunk has a state.
-It is either "in-use", in which case it is owned by a class loader, and managed in its used-chunk-list.
-Or it is "unusued" and lives inside the freelist of the ChunkManager.
+- _"in-use"_: A chunk in use is owned by a class loader and carries live metadata.
+- _"free"_: A free chunk is not owned by anyone, but awaits re-use in the chunk manager freelist.
+Its memory

-A third state is "dead" which just indicates a MetaChunk header without payload.
+- _"dead"_: A "dead" chunk is just an unused header, without payload.

-It usually lives in some form of chained list, together with other chunks, so it has a next/prev.

-It also knows its neighboring chunks in memory - needed to efficiently do buddy style operations.
+Metachunk always lives in a linked list - live chunks live in the in-use list of their SpaceManager, free chunks in the freelists of the ChunkManager, dead chunk headers live in the ChunkHeaderPool.
+Therefore Metachunk has a prev/next member.

+In order to easily do buddy style operations to a chunk (split and merge) it is needed to easily access the neighboring chunks in memory.
+Therefore Metachunk has also references to its lower and upper neighbors.

-#### Metachunk Memory
+##### Metachunk Memory

 A Metachunk which is "in-use" gets allocated from via pointer bump allocation, starting at base.
 So it has a used an unused part: